ironhack-labs/lab-react-ironbeers/README.md

   git push origin master
   ```

-- Create Pull Request so your TAs can check up your work.
+- Create Pull Request so that your TAs can check up your work.

 ## Introduction